zfphex/blog/README.md

 - [ ] Just use the creation date instead of user defining it.
 We might not even need metadata in the markdown files.
 - [ ] Diagram/Graph support.
 Could use https://github.com/plotters-rs/plotters
 - [ ] Move github icon and back button to center of screen when page is too small.
+- [ ] Many of the example on katex do not work, probably broken in the markdown to html conversion step